← Back to Blog

 How SignalDeck Tracks Expectancy

-SignalDeck calculates expectancy automatically from your logged R-Multiples.
+SignalDeck calculates expectancy automatically from your logged R-Multiples — both in R and in dollar terms.
 As your trade count grows, the expectancy estimate stabilizes.
 The platform flags when your rolling expectancy diverges significantly from your long-run average — a signal that your edge may be degrading.
 Filter by strategy tag, instrument, or date range to isolate expectancy by segment — so you can see whether a single instrument or session is dragging your overall expectancy down.
-Try it free during beta.
+Use it alongside walk-forward analysis to verify that your expectancy holds out-of-sample, not just on historical data.
+Try the expectancy calculator or join the beta free.

 Frequently Asked Questions